 The ecru silk shirt from Turnbull & Asser has a spread collar, a front placket and two-button cocktail cuffs.
 The back of the shirt is shaped with two darts, though the shirt still has generous fit.
 Bond ties his dark blue grenadine tie in a very small four-in-hand knot.
 Bond places a folded white linen handkerchief in his breast pocket.
 Navy socks match the suit, and Bond’s shoes are black three-eyelet derbys.

 Bond wears an all black outfit for two nighttime excursions in Moonraker.
-The shirt is unique for it’s zip that goes halfway down the chest.
+The black knit shirt is unique for it’s zip that goes halfway down the chest.
 The zip fastening is black and has a fine tooth.
-The shirt has a point collar (the same point collar that Frank Foster made for the rest of Moore’s shirts), a patch breasted pocket and 1-button mitre cuffs with smoked mother of pearl buttons sewn with black thread.
+The shirt has a point collar (the same point collar that Frank Foster made for the rest of Moore’s shirts), a patch breasted pocket and single-button mitre cuffs with smoked mother of pearl buttons sewn with black thread.
 The material of the shirt is most likely a soft polyester.

 The slightly flared trousers have a plain front with one pocket on the back right but none on the sides or front.
 Bond wears a black belt with a brass buckle, matching his black, leather-soled horse-bit slip-ons.